Transforming New Street

-More people are using the railways than ever before and 140,000 people use New Street every day.
-That's double the number it was built for in 1967.
+More people are using the railways than ever before and 170,000 people use New Street every day.
+That's over double the number it was built for in 1967.

-The completion of the upgrade to the West Coast Main Line has seen increasing numbers of business and leisure travellers leaveing their cars at home and taking the train.
+The completion of the upgrade to the West Coast Main Line has seen increasing numbers of business and leisure travelers leaving their cars at home and taking the train.

 Network Rail's plans for New Street are vital to allow us to meet that growing demand.
 The new station will be able to cope with the increase in passenger numbers for at least the next 40 years.

 Due to careful planning there will be minimal disruption for people using the station.
 The station will remain open throughout the project allowing passengers to catch their train as normal.
 The platforms will close on at a time meaning that a full train service can run during the build.